 Selectivity on a length class is considered neutral when the size-specific exploitation rate is equal to the drift gillnet exploitation rate on the total population.
 Also shown is the estimated average percent of the pre-gillnet run comprised of males and females by 10 mm length category.

-Gillnet fishery selectivity reached a localized peak of 1.19 at 650–659 mm, coincident with a peak in the female proportion of the run (0.56).
+Drift gillnet fishery selectivity reached a localized peak of 1.19 at 650–659 mm (Figure 27), coincident with a peak in the female proportion of the run (0.56).
 However, selectivity then dipped to 1.07 in the 690–699 mm length category, before increasing to the overall peak of 1.23 at the largest size class (730–739 mm), where the female proportion decreased to 0.21.
 The second peak was likely comprised primarily of males that were too large to penetrate gillnet mesh but whose large hooked kype increased their vulnerability to entanglement.

 Linear relationships between girth and length indicate little difference in girth between the sexes at smaller lengths (<600 mm), but show increasing divergence between the sexes with increasing length (Figure 28A).
 Larger females were found to have a smaller girth compared with males of the same length, with the regression relationships indicating a narrowing of the difference from 16 mm (3.7% of girth) at a length of 700 mm to zero at a length of 508 mm, the respective lengths of the largest and smallest females in the sample.
 Although the sexes have a similar girth at shorter lengths, the softer mid-section area of females may give them an advantage in working their way through gillnet mesh after being wedged.